3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_03/w09d03/instructor_notes/angular_directives_and_nested_controllers.md

   }
 ```

 This is great - we've got an array of simple objects.
-Granted, `.all` is whatever we want it to be, but calling it that makes it feel almost 'ActiveRecordy', doesn't it?
+Granted, `.all` is whatever we want it to be, but calling it that makes it feel almost 'Mongoose-y', doesn't it?
 Totally your choice, though.

 ##### &#x1F535; YOU DO